petreman/AUCSC-220-2019-Term-Project/README.md

-# Software Engineering I 2019 Term Project: Pigs In a Pen
+# Pigs In a Pen
+Software Engineering I 2019 Term Project.
 A simple Android game made in Android Studio by two other team members and I. Similar to the games "[Dots and Boxes](https://en.wikipedia.org/wiki/Dots_and_Boxes)", but with a pig theme: "Lines" represent pens and "boxes" represent pens for pigs.
 The player takes turns against an AI or other human player, trying to enclose pigs of in pens.
 Whoever ends the game with the most points wins.

 ## Features:
 - Single player (vs computer player) and local multiplayer (vs another person o nthe same device)